Showcase Performance Information

-A: This year Reynolds Hall at The Smith Center for the Performing Arts is hosting WAA's Juried Showcase.
-Located at 361 Symphony Park Avenue in Las Vegas.
-The hall can support a wide range of performance.
+A: This year Japanese American Cultural & Community Center is hosting WAA's Juried Showcase.
+Located at 244 San Pedro Street in Los Angeles.
+The Aratani Theatre can support a wide range of performance.

 Q: How far away are the showcases and will there be a shuttle?

 Q: How long is each showcase performance?

 Q: Who may attend WAA's Juried Showcase?

 A: The Showcase will be open to WAA conference attendees.

 Q: How do I apply?

 A: Applications are accepted via I Want to Showcase through March 18.